-In USM Central, all alarms have a priority field, which indicates the importance of the alarm.
-This is a measurement to determine the impact of the alarm in our network.
+In USM Central, all alarms have a Priority field, which indicates the importance of the alarm.
+This is a measurement to determine the impact of the alarm in the network.

-The displayed text on the column of alarms depends on the value that the rule has according to this table:
+The displayed text in the column of alarms depends on the value that the rule has according to this table:

 |Between 0 and 33

 |Between 34 and 66

 |Between 67 and 100

 Open the details of an alarm to learn the exact value of the priority level.
 See View Alarm Details for more information.
 After you are in the Alarm Details page, hover over the priority text and a dialog box will show you the exact value.